bassosimone/weekly/README.md

 ```

 See [sessionexample.md](docs/sessionexample.md) for an example
-of a typical session where I am using `weekly` to track my time usage.
-See [tutorial.md](internal/cli/tutorial.md) for details about how
+of a typical user session.
+See [tutorial.md](internal/cli/tutorial.md)
-to format your calendar entries for tracking.
+for details about how to format your calendar entries for tracking.

 ## Install